 Hip Arthroscopy is a highly specialized and technically demanding procedure.
 This should be done by surgeons with extensive experience.
 Some conditions, which we were previously not able to treat or had to have the major open surgery.
 These can now be done by using this technique.
 It is a useful diagnostic tool in investigation of hip pain.Hip Pain Requiring Hip Arthroscopy

 The decision to remove labral tissue is based upon the location, chronicity, and vascularity of the injured fibrocartilage.
-Attempts are made to preserve as much healthy labral tissue as possible.
+These attempts are to preserve as much healthy labral tissue as possible.

-If the quality of the labral tissue is poor (crushed, erythematous, ossified) we perform a debridement of the labrum.
-This is done by using a rotating shaver in the joint that is able to “shave” the beat up labrum and with the use of a suction, remove the fragments from the joint.
+If the quality of the labral tissue is poor (erythematous or ossified) we perform a debridement of the labrum.
+This uses a rotating shaver in the joint that is able to “shave” the beat up labrum.
+Also, with the use of a suction, we remove any fragments in the joint.

-If the quality of the labral tissue is adequate, an anchor is then placed into the bone (acetabular rim).
-The suture attached to the anchor is then fed around the labral tissue and tied down to the acetabulum.
-We do use a bioabsorbable suture anchor as compared to metal for this repair.
-The goal of this refixation procedure is for the once torn labrum to scar down the acetabulum and remain there once the suture dissolves.
+If the quality of the labral tissue is adequate, we place the anchor into the bone (acetabular rim).
+The suture attaches to the anchor which is then fed around the labral tissue and tied into place to the acetabulum.
+We do use a bio-absorbable suture anchor versus metal for this repair.
+The goal of this refixation procedure is for the torn labrum to scar down to the acetabulum and remain there once the suture dissolves.

 Several Approaches To Treating Hip Pain With JOI Physical Therapy